Domestic Violence And COVID-19

 On more minor offenses, this current situation has actually enhanced dispositions because prosecutors seem to be more willing to dismiss or give favorable downgrades.
 We are resolving a lot of minor tickets.
 As to resolving more serious cases, I have not really seen much movement other than case management.
 Prosecutors just do not seem to be very willing to deal with cases while we are locked down.

-One of the ironies is that prosecutors have been very reluctant to agree to the release of people who have not been convicted and are just being held pending trial.
+One irony is that prosecutors have been very reluctant to agree to the release of people who have not been convicted and are just being held pending trial.
 It seems very unfair that those who are presumed innocent seem to be treated more harshly than those who have already been convicted.

 Learn your options - call me for your free, 20 min phone consultation (732) 218-9090